Stuthedian/besurvoot/README.md

 If you unsatisfied with the order of items you can rearrange them manually.
 To do that locate the file *.besurvoot_commands* and open it with you favourite text editor.

+## Sending a command
+To send the command navigate to it and press '*Enter*'.
+The command will be sent to a previous active pane.

+If you want to target specific pane type pane number before pressing '*Enter*'.
+To get to know pane numbers type *\<tmux-prefix\>q*

 ## Quit
 Just press '*q*'